• Skip to primary navigation

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-Pepperoni Calzones after baking piled on baking sheet with one cut open to see the cheesy insides with pepperoni slices as well
+Pepperoni Calzones piled on baking sheet with one cut open to see the cheesy insides and pepperoni.

 Pepperoni Calzones